Zurich at a Glance

 How to Get a Work and Residence Permit

 So how do get an Aufenthaltsbewilligung (residence permit) complete with Arbeitsbewilligung (work permit) for your time as an expat in Zurich?
 We will briefly introduce the most common procedures below.

 If you are a national of an EU/EFTA member state (except for Bulgaria and Romania), you mostly need to have a confirmed job offer.
-However, from June 1, 2013, onwards, there are certain quotas for job-seekers from all EU countries.
-This temporary measure is valid for one year at the moment – it may or may not be renewed in 2014, though.
+However, from 1 June, 2013, onwards, there are certain quotas for job-seekers from all EU countries.
+This measure is renewed every year.